lele394/M2-Astronomical-Data-Processing/report_source/report.md

    - **Field size**: 13.5 x 13.6 arcmin
    - **Pixel scale**: 0.395 arcsec/pixel

 Using ALADIN, we identified **2MASS J01132281+0607541** as a suitable reference star.
-This star, cataloged in VIZIER with an R-band magnitude of 13.1, provided a baseline for calibrating our magnitude measurements.
+This star, cataloged in VIZIER[1] with an R-band magnitude of 13.1[2], provided a baseline for calibrating our magnitude measurements.
 The magnitude offset was calculated as:
    \[
    \text{mag\_offset} = \text{mag}_{2MASS} - \text{mag}_{\text{obs}}
    \]